[Quick Explanation] How to Rotate MySQL's slow.log File

 Editing the slow.log rotation configuration file

-Move to working directory
+Change to the working directory

 cd /etc/logrotate.d/